-For the GNWT, the most significant challenge based on our preregistered criteria pertains to its account for the maintenance of a conscious percept over time and, in particular, the lack of ignition at stimulus offset.
-This result is unlikely to stem from sensitivity limitations, as offset responses were robustly found elsewhere (for example, visual areas): in the PFC, strong onset responses were found to the very same stimuli.
-The lack of ignition at stimulus offset is especially surprising given the change of conscious experience at the onset of the blank fixation screen.
+For GNWT, the most substantial challenge based on our preregistered criteria pertains to its account for the maintenance of a conscious percept over time and, in particular, the lack of ignition at stimulus offset.
+This result is unlikely to stem from sensitivity limitations, as offset responses were robustly found elsewhere (for example, visual areas); and in PFC, strong onset responses were found to the very same stimuli.
+The lack of ignition at stimulus offset is especially surprising given the change in conscious experience at the onset of the blank fixation screen.
 This clear update to the content of consciousness should have been represented somehow by the global workspace12.
 Thus, that aspect of consciousness remains unexplained within the GNWT framework.

-Another key challenge for the GNWT pertains to representing the contents of experience: although we found representation of category in the PFC irrespective of the task, hereby demonstrating the sensitivity of our methods, no representation of identity was found, and representation of orientation was only evident in MEG (signal leakage notwithstanding); however, these dimensions were clearly a part of the conscious experience of participants of the stimuli.
-This raises the question of whether the PFC is involved in broadcasting all conscious content as predicted by the GNWT23 or only a subset (for example, abstract concepts and categories, rather than low-level details), in which case the role of the PFC in consciousness might need to be redefined.
+Another key challenge for GNWT pertains to representing the contents of experience: although we found representation of category in PFC irrespective of the task, thereby demonstrating the sensitivity of our methods, no representation of identity was found, and representation of orientation was evident only in MEG (signal leakage notwithstanding); although these dimensions were clearly a part of the conscious experience of participants of the stimuli.
+This raises the question of whether PFC is involved in broadcasting all conscious content, as predicted by GNWT23, or only a subset (for example, abstract concepts and categories, rather than low-level details), in which case the role of PFC in consciousness might need to be redefined.

-Before this study, predictions from the IIT and GNWT were typically tested with one data modality at a time^{23,24}, leaving room for negative results to be easily attributed to the limitations of the chosen modality50.
+Before this study, predictions from IIT and GNWT were typically tested with one data modality at a time^{23,24}, leaving room for negative results to be easily attributed to the limitations of the chosen modality51.
 We combined multiple techniques (iEEG, MEG and fMRI) to mitigate these limitations, cross-compensating for their weaknesses.
-This methodological approach was mutually agreed on by the theory leaders before data collection and results disclosure as the most powerful and conclusive approach, making both positive and negative findings more meaningful.
+This methodological approach was mutually agreed upon by the theory leaders before data collection and results disclosure as the most powerful and conclusive approach, making both positive and negative findings more meaningful.

-Although this study was designed around the IIT and GNWT, the results may have implications for other theories of consciousness.
-For example, the prediction by the GNWT about the PFC is shared by those higher-order theories of consciousness that hypothesize the PFC to actually supply the content of visual consciousness (for example, ref.
+Although this study was designed around IIT and GNWT, the results may have implications for other theories of consciousness.
+For example, the prediction of GNWT about PFC is shared by those higher-order theories of consciousness that hypothesize that PFC actually supplies the content of visual consciousness (for example, ref.
 17), rather than those that take it to merely enable the consciousness of content that is located in posterior visual areas (for example, refs.
-51,52).
-As a result, the failures to confirm this prediction challenge not only the GNWT but also those higher-order theories53.
-Predictions 2 and 3 about timing and connectivity are more distinctive to the GNWT but could also be shared by other theories.
-Likewise, the non-core prediction 1 about the posterior cortex by the IIT is also shared by many theories (for example, recurrent processing theory14), and its prediction 2 about timing may be shared by some posterior theories of consciousness, such as the local recurrency theory15.
-Its prediction 3 about interareal connectivity is more distinctive to the IIT (for example, it is not shared by synchrony theory54), so the challenge here is more specific as well.
+52,53).
+As a result, the failures to confirm this prediction challenge not only GNWT but also those higher-order theories54.
+Predictions 2 and 3, about timing and connectivity, are more distinctive to GNWT but could also be shared by other theories.
+Likewise, the non-core prediction 1 about the posterior cortex by IIT is also shared by many theories (for example, recurrent processing theory14), and its prediction 2 about timing may be shared by some posterior theories of consciousness, such as the local recurrency theory15.
+Its prediction 3 about interareal connectivity is more distinctive to IIT (for example, it is not shared by synchrony theory55), so the challenge here is more specific as well.